sswam/allemande/doc/guide.md

 If you'd like to support us, you can [become a patron](https://www.patreon.com/allychat).

-Paying users enjoy higher limits, and custom feature requests.
-You can come up with good ideas, and help make Ally Chat awesome. 🔥
+Please give feedback and share your ideas, to help make Ally Chat awesome. 🔥

 ## Rules